 - if assistance is required when coming back to the jetty , this should be worked out amongst the fleet

 The Clubhouse is closed: access is limited to the toilets and hand-wash basins.
 There are no changing facilities or showers.
 The one-way system devised to maintain social distancing must be used.
 There will be signage at the toilets indicating the procedures to follow.
 You should enter the toilets by the outside doors on the half landing facing the roundabout and leave by the fire-escape door in the changing room.
 Do not attempt to enter via the fire-escape or leave by the front door.

 There is no access to the Coxswain’s shed or the other club buildings.

 The Café is operating a take-away service with a one-way system.
-If entering the cafe please wear a face-covering unless you are covered by an exemption.
+If entering the cafe you must wear a face-covering unless you are covered by an exemption.

 Ordering: Menus are on display on the windows.
 To place an order enter through the door on the West side of the Clubhouse.
 There is hand sanitiser available by the door.